ankschoubey/blog/src/content/post/business-blog/16-eventually-perfect.md

 This approach works well when the feature is small or needs to be secret to gain a competitive advantage.

 ### Approach 2: Ship with minimum sub-features.
-Then iterate.
+Then iterate

 This approach works better because most software features never get used.